liuxjep/iam/account_management.md

 ### IAM identity service
 {: #identity-service-account-management}

-You can give users access to manage service IDs and Identity Providers (IDPs) by using the IAM identity service.
-For the IAM identity service, these actions apply to service IDs and IDPs within the account that the user didn't create.
+You can give users access to manage service IDs by using the IAM identity service.
+For the IAM identity service, these actions apply to service IDs within the account that the user didn't create.
 All users can create service IDs.
-They are the administrator for those IDs, and they can create the associated API key and access policies, but only users with the Operator and Administrator role can create IDPs.
-This account management service applies to the ability to view, delete, and assign access to service IDs in the account created by other users.
-For more information about IDPs, see [Managing authentication](/docs/services/appid?topic=appid-managing-idp).
+They are the administrator for those IDs, and they can create the associated API key and access policies.
+This account management service applies to the ability to view, update, delete, and assign access to service IDs in the account created by other users.

 | Roles         | Actions                                                                                                                           |
 |---------------|-----------------------------------------------------------------------------------------------------------------------------------|